-&lt;sup>1 OOC uses a Risk Assessment Code (RAC) system to classify hazards.
+1 OOC uses a Risk Assessment Code (RAC) system to classify hazards.
 RACs are classified in descending order of severity and likelihood of occurrence, from RAC I to RAC IV.
 "Higher risk" refers to hazards rated RAC I or RAC II.

-&lt;sup>2 For remote legislative facilities, such as district and state offices, OOC provides technical assistance that enables the office to conduct self-inspections.
+2 For remote legislative facilities, such as district and state offices, OOC provides technical assistance that enables them to conduct self-inspections, and responds to questions about possible workplace hazards.